harryinashed/lsys/README.md

-# Installation - generic, but definitelu works on M1
+# Installation - generic, but definitely works on Mac M1

+This is the instruction set for models
 GitHub Repository is available at : https://github.com/openalea-training/niab_workshop

 Install GitHub Desktop and if you are familiar with git clone the repository niab_workshop.